 Constitutional Carry and Shall Issue for Residents and Non-Residents

 Constitutional carry implies that residents (in some cases non-residents) can carry a concealed weapon, and they can issue permits to residents and non-residents if they meet all the requirements.
 These permits are given to the residents that want to have a license to use concealed carry in other states.
 Each state has its own partner states under which the permit issued by one state is eligible in other states (reciprocity of licenses).

 Constitutional Carry and Does Not Issue Permits

-Constitutional carry and does not issue permits means that residents (in some cases non-residents) can carry a concealed weapon, and these States do not give licenses to residents even if they meet all the requirements.
+Constitutional carry and do not issue permits means that residents (in some cases non-residents) can carry a concealed weapon, and these States do not give licenses to residents even if they meet all the requirements.
 These states cannot issue permits for other States; however, carrying a concealed weapon is allowed in these states.

 Does not issue

 States that fall under the Does, not issue category have been denied the right to carry concealed weapons, and they do not issue permits either.
-Carrying a concealed weapon in these states is illegal, and no permit shall be issued for anyone.
+Carrying a concealed weapon in these states is illegal, and no permit shall be issued to anyone.

 These States have ultimately denied the right to carry as they believe that carrying weapons cause more harm than good.
-There are some exceptions to take any concealed or unconcealed weapons in these States.
+There are some exceptions to taking any concealed or unconcealed weapons in these States.
 These States rarely issue a permit under exceptional conditions.